ofekraf/Sentiment_Analysis_Preposition/README.md

 # Sentiment_Analysis_Preposition
-This project aims to use Sentiment analysis tools to gain perspective on the meaning og prepositions in the English language.
+This project aims to use Sentiment analysis tools to gain perspective on the meaning of prepositions in the English language.

 ## Sentiment Analysis Models used
 for ease of reading, every sentiment module's returned values have been